teotwaki/jekyll-blog/about.md

 key][slau-gpg].
 If you'd rather get it from [pgp.mit.edu][pgp-mit], the key ID is `2048R/CC18E354`.

-I'm a software engineer at Realm where I primarily work on the core database engine.
+I'm a software engineer at Realm where I primarily work as the lead for the sync team.
 I recently moved to Copenhagen from the south of France.
 It's a great country, and you should definitely check it out if you have the chance.

 I am a firm believer in Free Software, and humbly attempt to further that cause whenever I can.
 On that side, I have not been as productive as I would've liked